Friends of Grand Plaza

 What drives Vyv?
 He is passionate about creating opportunities for the younger generation in our community to socialise, in a safe environment.
-In an increasingly digital age, its about giving kids the opportunity to have a bit of fun and build positive relationships with police officers and
+In an increasingly digital age, its about giving kids the opportunity to have a bit of fun and build positive relationships with police officers and other mentors.

 While he only relocated to Queensland at the start of the year to take up a role with the well-known Rugby League Excellence Program, Matthew has already made an impact on the local community.
 Together with the much-loved principal of Marsden State High School, Andrew Peach, the two men have set about creating new opportunities for students of the program that look beyond the sport.
 Their aim is simple, to help the young men become good people as well as great rugby league players.

 It is this focus that has led to a partnership with Grand Plaza that allows the boys an opportunity to connect with the wider community and help make a difference to others.
 These values are held in the highest regard by the school and centre, and will see the two parties work together into

 the future to help the younger generations in the community to achieve their goals.

 Why is community engagement so important for the students?